 Question 5:

-Motion contributes to snow crystal formation.
+Motion contributes to

 The highlighted word 'snow crystal formation' is a noun.
 A noun is the name of a person, place, thing or idea.
 In this sentence it is the object of the prepositional phrase